 The National Association of Insurance Commissioners requires property/casualty insurers to file a risk-based capital calculation according to a specified formula.
 The purpose of the formula is twofold: (1) to assess the adequacy of an insurer's statutory capital and surplus based upon a variety of factors such as potential risks related to investment portfolio, ceded reinsurance and product mix; and (2) to assist state regulators under the RBC for Insurers Model Act by providing thresholds at which a state commissioner is authorized and expected to take regulatory action.
-As of December 31, 2021, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries substantially exceeded the minimum requirements.
+As of December 31, 2022, the adjusted capital under the risk-based capital calculation of each of our insurance company subsidiaries exceeded the minimum requirements.
+The risk-based capital level of AHIC triggered a Company Action Level event under the NAIC standard under the trend test as the RBC level was between 200% and 300% and the combined ratio exceeded 120%.
+As a result, AHIC is required to submit a risk-based capital plan to the Texas Insurance Department (TDI) in April 2023 including identifying the conditions which contributed to the Company Action Level Event, proposals of corrective actions and four year financial projections.
+Upon receipt of the plan, TDI may accept the plan or require further amendments to the plan.